 This course examines the design and management of effective business operations.
 Among the topics considered will be process, layout, location and supply chain strategies together with techniques for inventory and scheduling effectiveness.
 Student group projects emphasizing critical thinking will be an important component of this course.
 Pre-requisite: BUSN 336.
-Fall.
-Online: Summer alternating years beginning 2013.
+Fall; Spring 2009 online.